tatsumoto-ren/bashcities/README.md

 Uploads all files that differ from the remote.
 It skips files that haven't been changed.
 Files that aren't present locally are deleted from the remote.
-Changes that haven't been commited aren't pushed.
+Changes that haven't been committed aren't pushed.

 ### See status